-Q: Can a district report a DYFS placement student as enrolled in the DCF Regional School?
+Q: Can a district count a DYFS placement student as enrolled in the DCF Regional School?
 The district pays no tuition.
-If so, where is the student reported?
+If so, where is the student counted?

-A: If the student is district responsible, then the district reports the student on "DCF Day Training Program" line on the Students Sent "Misc" screen.
-If the student is state responsible, then the district does not report the student.
+A: If the student is district responsible, then the district counts the student on the "DCF Day Training Program" line on the Students Sent "Misc" screen.
+If the student is state responsible, then the district does not count the student.

-Q: A student that would normally be in the Education Service Commission School is presently on home instruction.
-How does the resident district record the ASSA data?
+Q: A student who normally attends an Education Service Commission School was on home instruction on October 15.
+How does the resident district count this student?

-A: There is not a separate screen for home instruction students.
-They are reported as on-roll.
+A: There is no separate screen for home instruction students.
+Count this student as on-roll.

 Student in drug rehab

-Q: We have a classified student in the 10th grade and in drug rehab placement.
+Q: Our district has a grade 10 special education student who was placed in a drug rehab center.
 Instruction is being provided by the CSSD.
 Is this considered Home Instruction?
-If not, where should the student be reported?
+If not, how is the student counted?

 A: The district reports the student as sent to the CSSD.
-The CSSD reports the student as on-roll and received from district.
+The CSSD reports the student as on-roll and received from the district.
 Home instruction students are reported on the on-roll screen.
-However, if the district pays for instruction in a private rehab center, then it reports the student on the "Other Placement" line on the Sent "Misc" screen.
+However, if the district pays for instruction in a private rehab center, then report the student as sent on the "Other Placement" screen (Sent > Misc).

 Student in juvenile detention

 Q: We have a classified student in the 9th grade.
-The student is placed in the Juvenile Detention Center.
+The student was placed in the Juvenile Detention Center.
 Instruction is being provided by the CSSD.
 Is this considered Home Instruction?
-If not, where should the student be reported?
+If not, where is the student counted?

-A: Students in a Juvenile Detention Center are reported on the state facilities count and are not reported on the ASSA.
-As information, here is a listing of the types of state facilities:
+A: A student in a Juvenile Detention Center on October 15 is reported on the state facilities count.
+This student is not reported on the ASSA.
+The following is a listing of the types of state facilities: